Carlton Colville: Geography, culture and community

 Carlton Colville Primary School is the main primary school serving the surrounding area.
 The school was previously a lower school located on Church Lane, but due to a schools reorganisation by Suffolk County Council it was extended to a primary school and relocated to the site of the former Gisleham Middle School in September 2011 on Gisleham Road.
 Beccles Free School temporarily occupied the former site of Carlton Colville Primary School from September 2012, but relocated to Beccles in September 2014.

 The parish church is St. Peter's Church, the oldest surviving part of which was built in the 13th century.
 There are six bells that hang at St Peter's weighing up to 12-1-26 cwt.
 The oldest bell was cast in 1608 by William Brend.

 Carlton Colville is home to the East Anglia Transport Museum.

-Carlton Colville Town FC have two teams currently playing in the Lowestoft & District Football League.
+Carlton Colville Town FC have two teams, a first team and a development team, playing in the Forsters Solicitors Anglian Combination Football League and in the Lowestoft & District Football League respectively.

+The New Cemetery holds the Carlton Colville Scouts Memorial to scouts who died in a 1914 boating accident and a survivor who was killed at the Battle of the Somme.